 Solution #2: Exclude pages with dynamic content from being cached

-A quick, simple, and usually good enough solution is disabling page caching for specific pages.
+A quick, simple, and usually satisfying solution is disabling page caching for specific pages.
 Caching WordPress plugins and other caching services offered by hosting companies and CDNs allow you to disable caching on specific pages and of specific cookies.
 There’s no coding required.

-How to exclude pages from the cache while using caching plugins
+How to exclude pages from being cached while using caching plugins

 As the option to exclude pages from the cache is basic, it is offered by all caching plugins.
-Hereinafter is a list of popular caching plugins and direct links to relevant step-by-step guides explaining how to configure the option.
-If the caching plugin you are using is not listed here you may search for the name of your plugin + exclude pages from being cached and you will probably find a bunch of guides.
+The following is a list of popular caching plugins and direct links to relevant step-by-step guides explaining how to configure this option.
+If the caching plugin you are using is not listed here, you can search for the name of your plugin + exclude pages from being cached and you will likely find relevant guides.